lap-odoo/documentation-user/accounting/receivables/customer_payments/credit_cards.rst

 -  **Default debit account**: Credit cards
 -  **Default credit account**: Credit cards

+Be careful that the type of the account should not be "Bank and Cash".
 Once it's done, don't forget to set the "Credit cards" account as "Allow Reconciliation".

 .. image:: ./media/credit01.png
   :align: center